Now is an opportune moment to take a fresh look at putting rail on the Beltline’s Eastside trail.

 Nearly 64 percent of likely voters polled said they strongly or somewhat supported Beltline rail, compared to 21 percent very or somewhat opposed.
 Support for rail was as high in Inman Park as the rest of the district.

-“One of the primary things that motivated our volunteers was my support for Beltline rail,” said Bond, who won with the help 200 volunteers.
+“One of the primary things that motivated our volunteers was my support for Beltline rail,” said Bond, who won with the help of 200 volunteers.

 “I’m very concerned about our climate and what our city is doing or not doing to fight climate change.
 The issue is way more urgent than we treat it in Atlanta,” they said.
 “We owe it to future generations to invest in public transit.”